10th International Congress on Peer Review and Scientific Publication

 Lukas Hughes-Noehrer, Noémie Aubert Bonn (United Kingdom)

-Use of an Open Science Checklist and Reproducibility of Findings
+Use of an Open Science Checklist and Reproducibility of Findings: A Randomized Controlled Trial

 Ayu Putu Madri Dewi, Melissa Rethlefsen, Sara Schroter, Florian Naudet, Nicholas DeVito, Constant Vinatier, Inge Stegeman, Mariska Leeflang, Gowri Gopalakrishna (France, Netherlands, United Kingdom, United States)